Day 3 Agenda - Professional Adviser & Investment Week

 - How do you know if they are the right opportunities for your clients?

 - Why it makes business sense and in your clients’ best interest to take a long-term view

-Sharing best practice ideas about what's worked when approaching sustainable investing, meeting client needs, identifying opportunities, and making your own firms more sustainable.
+Sharing best practice ideas about what's worked when approaching sustainable investment, identifying opportunities and meeting client needs.

 - An effective approach to delivering ESG integration and the foundations required to manage dedicated ESG solutions

 - Global Corporate Bond Sustainable and Responsible Investment fund: A solution providing investors the ability to deliver an enhanced ESG outcome from a traditional asset class allocation, which complements the ability to deliver attractive financial returns

 Climate change is the challenge of our generation and listed infrastructure is leading the way in carbon reduction.
 The fossil fuel-to-renewables energy transition will accelerate in the 2020s,enabling electrification and decarbonisation of transportation in the 2030s and cost effective hydrogen in the 2040s.
 Today, Portfolio Manager Rebecca Myatt reports from the front line of this war on climate change.
 She will provide a brief history of listed infrastructure’s carbon reduction achievements, next steps and the clean energy pathway to victory.